GoodDay360/Gesture-Recognition/README.md

     # hand: is the value of left or right hand and value of each landmarks on each hand.
     img, hand = ht.findHands(img)

     # Print it out to see what going on.
+    # This will return None if no hand detect.
+Make sure to add a check condition.
     print(hand)

     # "Hand Track" you can name it whatever you want.
 But other options may required.